Challenges Faced by Giorgia Meloni: Obstacles and Turning Points

 2022: Pledged to review COVID-19 policies

-September 2023: Migration Crisis on Lampedusa
+September 2023: Migration crisis on Lampedusa

-In September 2023, more than 120 boats carrying approximately 7,000 migrants from Africa arrived on the Italian island of Lampedusa within 24 hours, leading to a migration crisis.
-Giorgia Meloni requested the European Commission president to assess the situation and accelerate the implementation of the agreement with Tunisia.
+In September 2023, more than 120 boats carrying around 7,000 migrants from Africa arrived on the Italian island of Lampedusa within 24 hours.
+Giorgia Meloni requested the European Commission president Ursula von der Leyen to visit Lampedusa and accelerate the agreement with Tunisia.

-In June 2024, Giorgia Meloni criticised the EU ban on the sale of new petrol and diesel cars from 2035 that would "condemn [Europe] to new strategic dependencies, such as China's electric [vehicles]"
+In June 2024, Giorgia Meloni criticised the EU ban on the sale of new petrol and diesel cars from 2035 that would "condemn [Europe] to new strategic dependencies, such as China's electric [vehicles]".

-October 2024: Condemnation of Israeli attacks on UNIFIL bases in Lebanon
+October 2024: Condemnation of Israeli attacks on UNIFIL bases

 In October 2024, Giorgia Meloni condemned Israeli attacks on UNIFIL bases in Lebanon.